-In Maddever v Umawera School Board [1993] 2 NZLR 478 Williams J discussed the role of school Boards (at p 505).
+19. In Maddever v Umawera School Board [1993] 2 NZLR 478 (HC), Williams J discussed the role of school Boards at 505:

 The [Education Act 1989] was based on Administering for Excellence: The Report of the Task Force to Review Education Administration (the Picot report (1988)) which found that the existing administrative structure of the Education Act 1964 was overcentralised and overly complex.
 Its recommendations for change were largely implemented in the Education Act 1989, the title of which states that it is "An Act to reform the administration of education".
-The statute brought about a marked devolution of decision making away from the Minister of Education so that schools became the basic unit of education administration.
-The primary mechanisms in the statute to achieve the legislative objectives were the novel concept of Boards of Trustees who were given by s 75 broad powers to manage schools and the idea of a school charter.
+The statute brought about a marked devolution of decision making away from the Minister of Education and the Department of Education so that schools became the basic unit of education administration.
+The primary mechanisms in the statute to achieve the legislative objectives were the novel concept of Boards of Trustees who were given by s 75 broad powers to manage schools and the idea of the school charter.

-Williams J then referred to the requirements relating to charters in section 61 of the Education Act and went on to say (at p 505):
+20. Williams J then referred to the requirements relating to charters in s 61 of the Education Act and went on to say at 505: